 The Marsh Tit is less scruffy looking than the Willow Tit and has a neater, smaller bib and glossier black cap.
 Also, the Marsh Tit lacks the pale wing panel, does not look "bull-necked" and usually has a square-ended tail but is sometimes slightly forked.
 Here are the main differences:

-Key Differences Between Marsh and Willow Tit
+Key Differences between Marsh and Willow Tit

-Pale Wing Patch No Yes
+Pale Wing Patch Bib Cap Bull-necked Cheeks

 Juveniles have a dull cap and look very much like a Willow Tit.